Small stack of egg cartons next to a large full pallet in a warehouse

 MOQs are not arbitrary.
 They reflect the real costs involved in setting up a custom production run:

 Plate costs.
-Flexographic printing requires physical photopolymer plates, one for each color in your design.
-Plates cost hundreds to thousands of dollars per set depending on format size and number of colors.
-Spreading that cost across more units makes each unit economically viable.
+Flexographic printing requires physical photopolymer plates, often one for each color in your design.
+Spreading that setup investment across more units makes each unit economically viable.

 Press setup.
 Configuring a printing press for a specific job involves loading plates, mixing inks to exact color formulas, calibrating registration, and running test prints until quality meets specification.
 This setup takes time and material regardless of run length.